dankamongmen/notcurses/USAGE.md

   NCSCALE_STRETCH,
 } ncscale_e;

-// Lex a visual scaling mode (one of "none", "stretch", or "scale"). int notcurses_lex_scalemode(const char* op, ncscale_e* scalemode);
+// Lex a scaling mode (one of "none", "stretch", "scale", "nonehi", or "scalehi"). int notcurses_lex_scalemode(const char* op, ncscale_e* scalemode);

 // Get the name of a scaling mode.